angelluishernandez/keytree-test/README.md

 # What tools have I used?

-I have used the 11.2.11 version of Angular as I already mentioned, Angular Material for styling, Prettier and TSLint extensions for formatting and linting respectively, JSDocs for comments, and Netlify to deploy.
+I have used the 11.2.11 version of Angular as I already mentioned, Angular Material for styling, Prettier and TSLint extensions for formatting and linting respectively, JSDocs for comments, Github(obviously) and Gitlens for version control and Netlify to deploy.

 # How does it work?